 Finding The Care You Need in Anxiety Treatment

 One in five adult Texans will experience a mental health concern at some point this year, according to the National Alliance on Mental Illness.
 Anxiety disorders are those most common in the country, encountered by around 40 million people.

-Navigating treatment can be a lonely, confusing, and emotional experience for someone with an anxiety disorder or their loved ones.
+Navigating treatment for anxiety disorder can be a lonely, confusing, and emotional experience for someone with an anxiety disorder or their loved ones.